code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/Smart_Pointers/README.md

   | 4 |
   c

-//Need to create. b and c both should point to head of a
+//Output: Create linked list where b and c both should point to head of a
   | 3 |--
   b      |
          |-> | 5 | -> | 10 | -> |Nil|